Health and Safety Resources

 - common areas of office buildings such as lobbies, elevators and hallways, but not private offices

-- public areas of a university or college campus, such as library or student union building but not classrooms, labs, offices or residences
+- public areas of a university or college campus such as a library, student union building or common areas of a faculty building, but not classrooms, labs, offices or residences

 Children under two are exempt, as well as three- and four-year-olds when their caregiver cannot get them to wear a mask.
 People with a valid medical reason for not wearing a mask are also exempt.